RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 TOURNAMENT EXTENDED PLAY RULES

 There has been times when I've played out my last hand and came up slightly short of the magic 300 points.
 This can be a bit disappointing, especially if you finish with 299 points!
-As such, I've devised a second way to win even if you don't reach 300 points, which I call extended play.
+As such, I've devised a second way to win even if you don't reach 300 points, which I call Extended Play.
 Here's how it works: First, you must have scored a minimum of 200 points to be eligible to play.
 199 or less and you're better off starting a new tournament game.
 Second, the game works much as the regular tournament play with a few exceptions.
-There are no reshuffles allowed in extended play and you cannot omit a bad hand.
+There are no reshuffles allowed in extended play and you cannot void a bad hand.
 Also, you only get three hands instead of five as normal.
 The good news, however, is that you get to start the game with the final point total of the previous game.
 So let's say you ended the regular tournament with +265 points.
 Here's how the scorecard for extended play would look before the first hand:

 1. +265